zowe/docs-site/docs/user-guide/k8s-config.md

 ## `PodDisruptionBudget`

-Zowe provides optional `PodDisruptionBudget` which can help on providing high availability during upgrade.
+Zowe provides optional `PodDisruptionBudget` which can provide high availability during upgrade.
 By default, Zowe defines `minAvailable` to be `1` for all deployments.
 This configuration is optional but recommended.
 To apply `PodDisruptionBudget`, run this command:

 ```
 kubectl apply -f samples/pod-disruption-budget/